mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 ```

 > [!NOTE]
 > You will be prompted to confirm the destruction of the stack `dev`.
-Type `yes` to proceed.
+Select `yes` to proceed.